SHOOTING THE BLACK POWDER REVOLVER

 Link to article 1

-IntroductionThe single most important factor in consistent accuracy is the management of black powder fouling.
-Because of their chemical compositions, black powder and the black powder substitutes leave a hard residue (called fouling) in the bore after each shot and unless steps are taken, layers of this fouling build up with each shot until the stuff literally burys your pistol's rifling.
+IntroductionThe single most important factor in consistent precision throughout a shooting session is the management of black powder fouling.
+Because of their chemical compositions, black powder and the black powder substitutes (including Triple Seven) leave a hard residue (called fouling) in the bore after each shot and unless steps are taken, layers of this fouling build up with each shot until the stuff literally burys your pistol's rifling.
 The traditional practice of plastering grease over the tops of loaded chambers is supposed to help slow this buildup, but every shooter knows that this practice actually has very little effect on fouling buildup.

 Why is it important to be concerned about fouling burying your rifling?
 Buried rifling can not spin your bullets as they travel down the barrel and without spin to stabilize their flight, your bullets will be all over the target or miss it altogether.
 This is a very bad deal and takes all the fun out of shooting, so we need to either clean after each shot (who wants to do that?!?) or (better yet) find a way to manage fouling so it does not build up and affect our pistol's accuracy.

 there is a simple way to transform hard fouling into a soft, greasy

 build up in the bore and cover the rifling.
 This method

 works and is much less messy than the traditional method of plastering

 grease on the outside of loaded chambers.
 In this article I